nogibjj/Nzarama_Kouadio_DE_Mini_Project8/README.md

 The CLI tool uses a simple JSON file (db.json) to store all table data.
 Each table consists of a set of columns and rows.
 The database is saved after each operation to ensure persistence between program executions.

-# Command and Usage in Source Code
+# Run Commands via Source Code

 > Create Table